Gateway shooting: ‘He wanted to make things work’

 “Kyle then left her alone.
 He was really heartbroken and was convinced Lee’s family did not want them to be together because he was Hindu and she was Christian.

-Inderlall-Rutt said last Thursday he became upset when he saw Shah had posted on social media a picture of another man and had included a heart emoji.
+Inderlall-Rutt said that last Thursday her brother became upset when he saw Shah had posted on social media a picture of another man and had included a heart emoji.

 “He was at work when he saw the post.
 He called us crying and we did our best to console him.”